coniks-sys/coniks-go/keyserver/README.md

 ```

 ## Disclaimer
-Please keep in mind that this CONIKS server implementation is under active development.
-The repository may contain experimental features that aren't fully tested.
+Please keep in mind that this CONIKS server implementation is under active
+development.
+The repository may contain experimental features that aren't
+fully tested.
+We recommend using a [tagged release](https://github.com/coniks-sys/coniks-go/releases).